Internon/inter-recon/README.md

   - wfuzz (To make fuzzing to the http ports)
   - eyewitness (To make screenshots to all Status 200 URLs.
 This could be removed and changed with aquatone, but personally i like the structured report it makes)
   - byp4xx (To try bypass 403 urls by different methods)
+  - smbmap (To get guest privileges related to network share folder)
+  - enum4linux (To get smb information with guest privileges)
+  - smbversion (To get the real version of smb)
+  - dnsrecon (To try to make a zone transfer to dns servers)
+  - crackmapexec (To get names related to the server)
+  - host (Get hostname of the dns server)
+  - dig (Get hostname of the dns server using the server as ns "@")

 ## Output folder structure: (example)
   - 192.168.122.1-24/ -> initial folder